cooijmanstim/cooijmanstim.github.io/_posts/_2019-02-16-variance-uoro.md

   tex2jax: {inlineMath: [['$','$'], ['\\(','\\)']], processEscapes: true}
 });
 </script>

-# On the Variance of Unbiased Online Recurrent Optimization

 This blog post summarizes the brand new paper [On the Variance of Unbiased Online Recurrent Optimization](https://arxiv.org/abs/1902.02405) (Cooijmans &amp; Martens, 2019), an extensive investigation into the [UORO](https://arxiv.org/abs/1702.05043) (Tallec &amp; Ollivier, 2017) algorithm for online training of recurrent neural networks.
 The work was done in close collaboration with James Martens, who supervised me during my internship at DeepMind where the work started.